anhnguyendepocen/ECON41/tutorials/tutorial 3/tutorial_3_-_conditional_probability.md

 There are 49 variables in this dataset.
 The first 48 variables represent whether or not a word was present in a message.
-For example, if the value for `will` is `TRUE` for an observation, this means that the word “true” was present in this email message.
+For example, if the value for `will` is `TRUE` for an observation, this means that the word “will” was present in this email message.
 If the value for `business` is `FALSE` for an observation, this means that the word “business” was not present in that email message.